rkalz/xbmc4xbox/branches/addons/xbmc/lib/libPython/python/Doc/tutorial/classes.rst

 This style of access is clear, concise, and convenient.
 The use of iterators pervades and unifies Python.
 Behind the scenes, the :keyword:`for` statement calls :func:`iter` on the container object.
-The function returns an iterator object that defines the method :meth:`next` which accesses elements in the container one at a time.
-When there are no more elements, :meth:`next` raises a :exc:`StopIteration` exception which tells the :keyword:`for` loop to terminate.
+The function returns an iterator object that defines the method :meth:`~iterator.next` which accesses elements in the container one at a time.
+When there are no more elements, :meth:`~iterator.next` raises a :exc:`StopIteration` exception which tells the :keyword:`for` loop to terminate.
 This example shows how it all works::

    >>> s = 'abc'